 Emergency permits are granted when immediate action is necessary to protect structures.
-The emergency permit was granted to protect the applicants residences which were in danger of being destroyed.
+The emergency permit was granted to protect the applicants' residences which were in danger of being destroyed.
 A side effect of allowing the retaining wall was that it also allowed the applicants to restore their back yards.
 In one case, a backyard was apparently enlarged; in the other case, some of a backyard was lost.
 In this case, adequate topographic data did not exist, at the time the emergency permit was issued to evaluate the issue of seaward encroachment.
 However, in proposing the retaining wall approved under the emergency permit, the applicants did evaluate four alternatives.
 One alternative was for a retaining wall that curved inland.
-This alternative was rejected by the applicants' geotechnical consultants on the grounds that it would have required the partial destruction of one of the homes while still resulting in a twenty-foot high retaining wall, bowed seaward with the understanding that the wall's adverse visual impact on public views would be addressed through this follow-up permit.
+This alternative was rejected by the applicants' geotechnical consultants on the grounds that it would have required the partial destruction of one of the homes while still resulting in a twenty-foot high retaining wall.
+The emergency permit was consequently issued for the retaining wall, bowed seaward with the understanding that the wall's adverse visual impact on public views would be addressed through this follow-up permit.

 The emergency permit (Exhibit 10) anticipated the requirement to address the visual impact of the retaining wall by stating that "The final visual treatment of the facing of the retaining wall and any proposed bluff top landscaping are not included in this emergency permit, but will be analyzed with the follow-up coastal development permit."
-Consistent with Section 30251 of the Coastal Act, the Commission reiterates the findings of the Geologic and Visual Resource Sections of this staff report to require that the retaining wall be textured and colored to match the bluff plus use screening vegetation to minimize the visual impact as a means of mitigating the adverse impact of the wall.
+Consistent with Section 30251 of the Coastal Act, the Commission reiterates the findings of the Geologic and Visual Resource Sections of this staff report to require that the retaining wall be screened through the use of screening native vegetation to match the bluff to minimize the visual impact as a means of mitigating the adverse impact of the wall.
 Only as conditioned does the Coastal Act.